 US Army Corps of Engineers (includes recent precipitation)

-Not sure the D bridge level on this page is correct?
+Don’t trust how the D bridge level is calculated on this page?
 No worries, you can calculate it yourself.
 Here’s how.

 Get the latest observed value from the graph above.
 That’s the gauge level.

 If gauge level is less that 6.0 ft., use: